konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 In this section, we will explore an easy method for identifying and separating Documents that may be included in a single file.
 Our approach involves analyzing the contents of each Page and identifying similarities to the first Pages of the Document.
-This will allow us to define splitting points and divide the Document into multiple sub-documents.
+This will allow us to define splitting points and divide the Document into multiple Sub-documents.
 It's important to note that this approach is only effective for Documents written in the same language and that the process must be repeated for each Category.